 - Engage with Others

-We offer one on one and classroom training in a socially distanced office setting or remotely for learners who want to find employment and prefer to learn in a small class setting.
+We offer one on one and classroom training in a socially distanced office setting or remotely for learners who want to find employment and prefer to learn in a more personal setting.

 One-to-one tutoring is also available.
-Trained volunteer tutors work individually with adult learners to help them improve their reading, writing, spelling and basic math skills.
+Trained volunteer tutors work individually or virtually with adult learners to help them improve their reading, writing, spelling and basic math skills.
 Tutors meet with learners once or twice a week to help with their specific needs.
 These learners goals might be to find a job, to be able to take secondary school credits, or to increase their everyday life skills.

 We offer computer help to all of our learners.
 We use up-to-date software such as Microsoft Office 2016 (Word, Excel, PowerPoint) as well as a variety of educational software.
 Learners can also use our computers to check email, do online job searches and applications.
 They can access E-Channel online learning through the Learning Hub and Good Learning Anywhere websites.
 We also offer IXL Math and Language Arts - an online learning program which students can access in class or at home and work at their own pace.

 Where are we?